aevans1/AMSC-663-664/SDE/README.md

-This repository is an implementation of the ATLAS algorithm from Crosskey and Maggioni's paper [ATLAS: A Geometric Approach to Learning High-Dimensional Stochastic Systems Near Manifolds](https://epubs.siam.org/doi/abs/10.1137/140970951).
+This repository is an implementation of the ATLAS algorithm from Crosskey and Maggioni's paper [ATLAS: A Geometric Approach to Learning High-Dimensional Stochastic Systems Near Manifolds](https://epubs.siam.org/doi/abs/10.1137/140970951) (arXiv link [here](https://arxiv.org/abs/1404.0667)), published in the SIAM Multiscale Modeling and Simulation journal.
 For a more in depth description of the code, see the [User Guide](doc/ATLAS_UserGuide.pdf).

 ## Prerequisites

-The codes are all written in MATLAB, and running the code just requires downloading the src directory and adding the src directory to your matlab path.
+The codes are all written in MATLAB, and running the code requires downloading the src directory and adding the src directory to your matlab path.

 ## Overview

 The main files to run the code are:

-**atlas_driver.m** - choose from parameters, set up examples from Crosskey, Maggioni paper
+**atlas_driver.m** - main driver file for atlas, user can set atlas parameters for their own system or set up examples from Crosskey, Maggioni paper

 **construction.m** - construct the ATLAS for the given example